“Power of Public Opinion and Multicultural Communication toward Global Transformation”

 A poster presentation provides a relaxed presentation atmosphere in which the presenter uses a poster pinned to a x-stand (160cm high by 60cm wide) to illustrate their research.
 All poster presenters need to bring their own x-stand.
 However, the local organizing committee will provide a poster template.
 Presenters will often engage with interested participants on a one-to-one basis, providing excellent opportunities for networking, discussion and relationship building.

-Poster sample Required poster header and footer are available in a .ppt poster template available here.
+Poster sample Required poster header and footer are available in a Microsoft Publisher (.pub) poster template available here.

 Poster numbers will be provided by the Congress and will be available on your poster board.